True North VIPTrue North VIP

 2

-Chauffeur Assigned
+Chauffeur Assignment

 24 hours before pickup, you receive your chauffeur's name, phone number, and vehicle details.
-All vehicles are detailed and inspected before every long-distance transfer.
+The vehicle is inspected and detailed\u2014critical for a 3.5-hour ride.

 3